skymethod/livewire-web/content/posts/podcast-trackers-by-episode-share.md

 We've incorporated these patterns along with some of our own to come up with the host and analytics service identification and metadata for this ranking.

 ---
+*Updated 2022-02-19, added new overall breakdowns of how many new episodes use at least one tracker, and how many use at least one Spotify-owned tracker.*

 *Updated 2022-02-08, with data for the month of January 2022.*

 *Updated 2022-01-10, was missing data for December 31, now fixed.*